 It's true that many professional photographers have invested a lot of time, (money) and energy into ensuring that their photographs look good.

-To take photographs that look expensive, and professional with your iPhone, you need to think simply.
+Our number one Instagram photography tip is to take photographs that look expensive, and professional with your iPhone, you need to think simply.

 Why?
 Because it's not only better — but it's much easier to simply pick one interesting subject and make that the focal point of your image.